insure logo

 How your car’s trim affects insurance rates in Vermont

-In Vermont, the average cost of full-coverage car insurance is $1,504 per year or $125 per month.
-Your premium may be higher or lower depending on your chosen coverage limits.
+The average annual premium for a full coverage car insurance policy in Vermont is $1,504 or $125 per month.
+However, your actual premium may differ depending on your chosen coverage level.

-Below, you’ll find estimated costs for different coverage levels in Vermont, but keep in mind that your final rate will vary based on your own personal factors like your vehicle and driving record.
+Below are estimated costs for various coverage levels in Vermont, but your actual rate will depend on personal factors such as your vehicle, driving history, and other details.

 Coverage levelAverage annual rateAverage monthly rate